Q: How do I know if I need to take the Graduate Writing Exam?

 Q: English isn’t my first language.
 Can I just take the English Evaluation Test (EET) instead of the GWE?
 Are they the same thing?

-No. The EET is a separate test administered by the Department of Foreign Languages & Literatures’ English Language Program and is an Institute-wide requirement.
+No. The EET is a separate test administered by Global Studies & Languages’ English Language Studies program and is an Institute-wide requirement.
 Click here for more information about the relationship between the English Evaluation Test and the Graduate Writing Exam.

 Q: I didn’t pass the exam, and I can’t take the IAP workshop my department said I need to.
 Is there another way to fulfill the requirement?